avinetworks/devops/terraform/ibm_catalog/README.md

 ## Outputs
 After you apply the template your VPC resources are successfully provisioned in IBM Cloud, you can review information such as the virtual server IP addresses and VPC identifiers in the Schematics log files, in the `Terraform SHOW` section.

+The controller will take around 15 minutes to deploy, once the web interface is available, you can continue with configuring the controller and deploying Service Engines in your environment.